a conversation with Bram De Looze | Brussels Jazz Festival 2025

 In each project, I bring out the personality of the musicians, which is why the music always sounds different.
 I also write as little as possible for my solo projects.

-What kind of state of mind is needed to improvise fluently on stage?
+What state of mind is needed to improvise fluently?

 For good improvisation, you need to be in good shape, practise all week and listen to enough music.
 If something triggers you, you feel fresher.
 That's why we make music.
 Sometimes I'm inspired by a band I played with the week before.
 When I play with Jean-Paul Estiévenart, I always learn something.